-The Recommended Daily Allowance is 45 milligrams (mg).
+The Recommended Daily Allowance (RDA) is 45 milligrams (mg).
 People eating a healthy diet consume 200-300 mg vitamin C daily, an amount easily obtainable from fruit and vegetables.
 At this intake the plasma levels of vitamin C become fairly stable as metabolic functions proceed.

 Supplements are usually 500 mg tablets of ascorbic acid, the main active ingredient.
 This is a common amount to use in scientific trials; which generally show slight benefit from the vitamin C without useful medical effects.

-RDA or Therapeutic Prescribing?
+Recommended Daily Allowance, or Therapeutic Prescribing?

 What happens if someone begins high doses of ascorbic acid?

-Yet for a well mineralised person whose body is fairly clear of toxins a daily intake of 10,000 mg becomes a normal baseline, increased when under stress or unwell.
+Yet for a well mineralized person whose body is fairly clear of toxins a daily intake of 10,000 mg becomes a normal baseline for being healthy and feeling well.

-Its best to use the most natural vitamin C possible, which is preferably from foods or superfoods.
+It’s best to use the most natural vitamin C possible, which is preferably from foods or superfoods.
 If ascorbic acid is used it should be mixed with bioflavonoids and minerals.
 Vitamin C is a water soluble vitamin so supplements don’t last beyond about 6 hours in the body, doses have to be divided and spread out through the day; minimum twice a day, optimum dosing is 4 times daily.
 Start with about 1000 mg daily and increase slowly to a daily average of about 10,000mg a day.

 Vitamin C is as powerful as a pharmaceutical yet very safe even at extremely high doses.

-But the 1950’s was a time of growth for chemistry and pharmacology – the active principles of herbs were isolated and patented, new drugs were synthesised.
+But the 1950’s were a time of growth for chemistry and pharmacology – the active principles of herbs were isolated and patented, new drugs were synthesized.
 Ascorbic acid is not the kind of beneficial compound that suits the pharmaceutical model, it was vilified and suppressed.
 Many people think it’s dangerous!

-So take control, keep a stock of Ascorbic Acid powder and maintain a good daily dose.
+Please take control, keep a stock of Ascorbic Acid powder and maintain a good daily dose.